| |

 that flows through all living things.

-has no more qi, the warmth, life qi is gone.
-Health is more than
+no more Qi, the warmth, life Qi is gone.
+Health is more than a lot of

-a lot of qi, health means that the qi in our bodies is clear, rather
+qi, health means that the Qi in our bodies is clear, rather than

 blocked or stagnant.
 Qi is also the life energy one senses in nature.